filakhtov/gentoo-use-docs/sys-libs/pam.md

 This flag can be safely disabled.

-### cracklib
-Passes the `--enable-cracklib` option to the configure script.
-Provides the `pam_cracklib` module that can enforce a password complexity and verify passwords against a dictionary attack.

-It is safe to disable this flag.

 ### debug
 This flag passes the `--enable-debug` to the configure script.
 Provides the `pam_debug` module that is useful for PAM stack debugging.